openstreetmap/openstreetmap-website/INSTALL.md

 For MacOSX, you will need XCode installed from the Mac App Store; OS X 10.7 (Lion) or later; and some familiarity with Unix development via the Terminal.

-Installing Postgres:
+Installing PostgreSQL:

 * Install Postgres.app from http://postgresapp.com/
-* Add Postgres to your path, by editing your profile:
+* Add PostgreSQL to your path, by editing your profile:

 `nano ~/.profile`